BerkAlpGozek/WebDingsCalculator/README.md

     - A bool Called `AskaLnglSryu`
       - This boolean tells the code if it is in repeated calculation mode
     - A String called `ShnjIkri`
       - This is the variable that sets the font for the calculator.
+    - A Float Called `KwruNgsa`
+- Create the Function `FloodTheLCL` with an Int Parameter Called ´riAynmi´
+  - Parameter ´riAynmi´ indicates which button it is
+  - This function is used with the operator buttons
+  - Gives the value inside `DispText` to InPocket with Type Casting to a Float
+  - `DispText` is reset
+  - `Sign` is given the value in `riAynmi` to
+  - `AskaLnglSryu` is set to `false` for the calculator to know it is no longer in repeated calculator mode